alxiang/docs/setup_ubuntu.md

 You can follow the [ROS Melodic Setup Guide](http://wiki.ros.org/melodic/Installation/Ubuntu) or use the [Docker Compose](#docker-setup) configuration below.

-If you're not using Docker, [setup your workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) as normal and from within your workspace, add the git repository:
+If you're not using Docker, [setup your workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) in `~/sim_ws` as normal.
+Then, from within your workspace add the git repository:

 ```
 git clone https://github.com/yale-img/social_sim_ros src/social_sim_ros